 Learn more about Restricted Data protection

 Password Complexity is the Key

 You are the only one with the keys to your house; the same should be true of your password.
 Keep it to yourself and make it strong!
-For more detailed information about passwords, click here.
+For more detailed information about passwords, visit the ITS Knowledge Base.

-If you suspect an security incident has occurred, even if you had a part in its cause, report it immediately to the BTS Help Desk.
+If you suspect an security incident has occurred, even if you had a part in its cause, report it immediately to the University Help Desk.
 Signs that may indicate a security incident include: